karyasert/DSA-210project-karyasert/README.md

 ## Findings

-  There is a statistically significant positive relationship between phone screen time and money spent.
+  There is a statistically significant positive relationship between phone screen time and money spent, in other words it is            concluded that we can reject the null hypothesis .
   Ad exposure and late-night usage tend to amplify spending behavior.
 Also among the purchase type categories Shopping, Beverage,Food   and Market Deliveries; shopping has the highest correlation coefficient with the smalest p-value( which can be seen on the python     file).
   Purchases made at night were consistently higher in amount, suggesting possible impulsivity or decision fatigue.